unbc-gis/DistributedWaterLevelMonitor/README.md

 # The Project
-This project is being developed as part of a collaboration between the the UNBC GIS Lab and the BC Ministry of Forests Lands and Natural Resourses.
+This project is being developed as part of a collaboration between the the UNBC GIS Lab and the BC Ministry of Forests, Lands, and Natural Resourses.
 The purpose of this project is to develop a low cost distributed sensor network for monitoring water levels and flood events across the province.

 The individual stations communicate via RockBLOCK satillite modems using the Iridium constellation, and are built using Arduino microcontrollers.
 By leveraging satellite communication, and low power monitoring tools, it is made practical to deploy sensors in locations without existing cellular or radio infrastructure, and where it may be expensive for crews to access on a regular basis.